Tuesday, May 28, 2024

 The evidence that Scythians and more so Sarmatians had occasional female warriors is legit, but it was still uncommon enough that they were never included in actual Scythian artistic depictions of warfare.

 The association of the Amazons with Horses is another reason the Scythian connection is attractive to people.
 That’s what the Hippo and -ippe in many Amazon names mean.
-But there were Domesticated Horses in Asia Minor by 1600 BC and it’s in fact seems to be from there they came to Greece.
+But there were Domesticated Horses in Asia Minor by 1600 BC and it in fact seems to be from there they came to Greece.

 So IF there was a real tribe that inspired the Amazons however loosely it could be one of the Arzawa peoples known from Hittite Inscriptions.
 Apasa/Abasa is what the Hitties called Ephesus while Lazba is what they called Lesbos, and there was also near them the Seha River Land and Mira.

-Ethno-Linguistically I think the Amazons were in fact Hellenes with different Gender norms than most, since they are the alleged founders of so many Greek cities, in fact even Themyscira was a Greek City in Antiquity.
 Usually people seek to explain all the notable Amazons having Greek names by the Greek myth tellers translating the meanings of their names.
 But when Greek myths depict the Levant or Mesopotamia they are fully willing to transliterate foreign names.
 Artistic depictions of the Amazons also show them in Greek style military garb.
 And again they founded cities that archaeologically seem to have always been Greek.

-As far as the etymology of the word Amazon itself goes, I still don’t believe in the “Breastless” or “One Breast” Folk Etymology.
+As far as the etymology of the word Amazon itself goes, I still don’t believe in the “Breastless” or “One Breast” folk etymology.
 A more likely Greek etymology would be *n̥-mn̥gʷ-yō-nós 'manless, without husbands'.

 So this post is a reversal of prior sentiments I’ve expressed on this Blog.
-When I’d said one of the things DC Comics Wonder Woman lore gets wrong about Greek Mythology is presented the Amazons as essentially being Greeks.
+When I’d said one of the things DC Comics Wonder Woman lore gets wrong about Greek Mythology how is presents the Amazons as essentially being Greeks.
 But I now think that was correct actually, other things DC still gets wrong (or changes intentionally, however you want to look at it), but on this issue they are more correct then the Xena Warrior Princess Amazons.